whcgx/whcg-login-fields/readme.md

 ## Getting started

 Login with email and password.
-Returns the property *user*.
+Returns the property *user* and sets path prefix to "user" if logged in or "start" if not logged in.

 ## Dependencies